Holy See–United Kingdom relations: 20th century

 The United Kingdom did not re-establish relations with the Holy See until December 1914, following the outbreak of the First World War, as the British government was apprehensive about possible growing German and Austrian influence over Vatican policies.
 The first envoy selected was Henry Howard, a British Catholic, who was followed by the 7th Count de Salis.
 In order to maintain that this diplomatic mission was temporary in nature, it was titled "Special Mission to the Vatican".
 Only in 1923 was the mission's title changed to "His Majesty's Legation to the Holy See".

+During the Second World War when Italy was at war with Britain, the British mission and those other allied countries were located in a pilgrim hostel attached to the Convent of Santa Marta within the Vatican City.
+Until the liberation of Rome in 1944, the British Envoy Sir D'Arcy Osborne could not leave the Vatican without special Italian permission.

 In May 1949, Princess Margaret visited Pope Pius XII in the Vatican City.
 It was the first visit of a British Royal to the Holy See after hundreds of years.

 The problem of Northern Ireland has been a major issue in British-Vatican relations, and during the 1970s the Holy See expressed its hopes for a speedy and just solution on the issue.
 On 1 June 1974, Pope Paul VI called on all armed factions to take part in peace talks:

 The Holy See also supported the British efforts at bringing to an end to racial segregation in Rhodesia (present day Zimbabwe) and commended Queen Elizabeth II for her activities for peace among nations, and for peace between Catholics and Anglicans.